 1.)
 Yolk sac

-If your hatchling is born with a large yolk sac, be extra cautious.
+When a hatchling is born with a large yolk sac, be extra cautious.
 You don't want the sac to rupture.
-Let the hatchling stay in the incubator inside the partially open egg until he has absorbed all of the yolk sac and is ready to come out himself.
+Let the baby stay in the incubator inside his egg until he has absorbed all of the yolk sac and is ready to come out himself.

 If the hatchling has already left the egg, but has a large yolk sac, put him back into the incubator in a small deli cup lined with wet paper towels.
 You can form a paper towel "ring" that the hatchling will rest on.
 This will take the pressure of the yolk sac.
 Instead of moist paper towels, some keepers smear Vaseline (petroleum jelly) or antibiotic ointment on the remaining yolk sac and the bottom of the cup.